 Formaldehyde required for fumigation = 500 ml for 1000 cubic feet

-Ammonia required for neutralization = 150ml of 10% ammonia for 500 ml of formaldehyde
+Ammonia required for neutralization = 300 ml of 10% ammonia for 500 ml of formaldehyde

-- Rooms allotted for operation (as shown in the plan) should not be used for other purposes.
+5. Room allotted for surgery (as shown in the plan) should not be used for any other purposes.

-- Entry should be restricted to authorized persons (Label must be pasted on the main door)
+9. Entry should be restricted to authorized persons (Label must be pasted on the main door).

-- Theatre dress (includes head cap, mask, apron, chapel, ect.,) should be made available for all persons who are entering into the operation theatre (surgeons, anesthetist, microbiologist team, nurses, theatre assistants & helper).
+11. Theater dress (includes head cap, mask, apron, footwear, etc.,) should be made available for all persons who are entering into the surgical theater (surgeons, anesthetist, microbiologist team, nurses, theater assistants & helper).